-For sermons, lectures, presentations and commentary on:
+For Womanists Wading in the Word™ sermons, lectures, presentations and commentary on:

+Among her research interests are feminist biblical studies, rabbinic studies, and issues in translation.
 Her interest in the ancient Near Eastern and biblical portrayals of Lilith and other night-stalking creatures led to her participation in two HBO documentaries on the origin and evolution of vampire mythologies, True Bloodlines: Vampire Legends and True Bloodlines: A New Type in 2008, airing before the series premiere of True Blood.